 Step 4: In the Specify Name and Location window, you must type the name of the virtual machine you want to install, and you can configure the installation location to an external HDD or local disk as you wish.
 Since it will take up more space on your physical computer, if you install it on a portable SSD or NVMe disk, it will be beneficial in terms of both performance and disk space.

 Step 7: In the Configure Networking window, you will see the Default Switch Hyper-V uses by default.
-This network adapter will use NAT (Network Address Translation) to access the host’s local network, as can be seen in Virtual Switch Manager.
+This network adapter will use NAT (Network Address Translation) to access the host’s local network, as seen in Virtual Switch Manager.
 If you encounter network connection problems, you can create an External Switch in Virtual Switch Manager and select the host’s network adapter as the network adapter.

-Step 9: In the Installation Options window, you need to add a Windows or Linux ISO file to your virtual computer.
+Step 9: In the Installation Options window, you must add a Windows or Linux ISO file to your virtual computer.
 You can also add the ISO file later from the VM’s settings.
 After selecting the Install an operating system from a bootable image file option, add the Windows 10 ISO file to the guest machine via the Browse button.

 Step 10: The Completing the New Virtual Machine Wizard window presents you with a summary of the settings you have made.
 Close the VM’s summary window by clicking Finish and continue.